About

-Guests can watch any Faculti insight for free multiple times and access numerous interviews daily.
+Guests can watch any insight for free multiple times and access numerous interviews monthly for free.
 Register for a free basic membership and get extensive access to selected audio and video.
-Upgrade to our subject memberships and unlimited access across one subject or the entire platform – as often as you like, on the device of your choice.
+Upgrade to our subject memberships and unlimited access across one subject or the entire platform.
+Unlike other video platforms that cover research, Faculti does not charge interviewee’s production fees (or any fees) to produce or participate in interviews.

-Founded by a former teacher and inspired by the confirmation of the Higgs Boson particle in 2013, Faculti contacted Professor John Ellis, CERN and Kings College London, about making a short interview of the ground breaking news.
+He then contacted Particle physicist John Ellis, CERN about making a short interview of the discovery of the Higgs Boson.
 The aim was that the interview would be shot as is (without journalistic input or losing its academic weight) rather letting the figures speak for themselves with only minor aesthetic editing.
-Professor Ellis’ enthusiasm and support led to the first Faculti interview.
+Professor Ellis’ enthusiasm and support led to the first Faculti interview here and an early co-partnership with The Conversation on the Rosetta Mission here.

-In 2016, a conversation with the technical team at University of East London around SSO access sent us towards a more sustainable path and as staffing, technical and production costs increased we asked universities would they be happy with affordable institutional memberships to support these additional costs to deliver the platform.
-Since 2017 we have offered memberships, in the UK via JISC Collections and internationally through our own Licences and this helps us cover operations and continue to provide the large platform annually.
+Since 2017, we have offered memberships, in the UK via the UK publishing regulator JISC Collections and internationally through our own Licences and this helps us cover operations and continue to provide the large platform annually.

 Testimonials